 |Captain Edwin Fisher of the 362nd FG atop his P-47D Thunderbolt 42-26919 “Shirley Jane III.”|

-You may find more color photos of World War II on page 1 and page 2 and page 3 and page 4 and page 6 and page 7 of this series.
+You may find more color photos of World War II on page 1 and page 2 and page 3 and page 4 and page 6 and page 7 and page 8 and page 9 and page 10 and page 11 of this series.

 Anyway, I hope you enjoy the page as much as I did putting it together!

 |Another picture of the Stuka with tank buster armament.|

 |Luftwaffe Junkers Ju-87 Stukas from the 7th squadron, 1st group during the early stage of Operation Barbarossa, summer 1941.|